Sparklight77/vox8/README.md

 Faithful CHIP-8 behavior

-No emulator magic or shortcuts
+Thanks to C for such a magic

 This is meant to be understood, not just run.
+I made it as a learning project.

 ---